El Salvador culture. Getting to know Salvadoran Culture.

 Nicknames for Salvadorans

 Guanacos, Salvatruchos, and Cuscatlecos are the nicknames commonly used to call Salvadorans.
-Salvi is another typical nickname used in the United States by first-generation Salvadorans born in the US.
+Salvi is another typical nickname predominantly used in the United States by first-generation Salvadorans born in the US.

-Cuscatleco is a nickname used by the older Salvadoran generations, particularly those born in El Salvador.
 The last nickname is Salvi, a term used by those born in the United States.
-Salvadorans born in El Salvador do not like to be called Salvis.
+By the way, Salvadorans born in El Salvador do not like it when referred to as Salvis.

 Religion in El Salvador culture